tensorpack/tensorpack/README.md

 ## Features:

-Focused on modularity.
-Just have to define the three components to start a training:
+Focus on modularity.
+You just have to define the following three components to start a training:

 1. The model, or the graph.
 Define the graph as well as its inputs and outputs. `models/` has some scoped abstraction of common models.